Intestinal Parasites In Your Cat And What To Do About Them

-Intestinal parasites, respiratory virus and ear mites are the most common problems veterinarian like myself see in kittens.
-Although pets of any age can carry intestinal parasites, they are primarily a health issue in young cats or cats living in sub-standard, crowded conditions or cats with other concurrent health issues.
-If you cat was examined by a veterinarian and wormed as a kitten, if your cat has been with you for over a year, if no other cats have entered your family during that time, if your cat does not go outside unattended, if your cat is free of fleas, if you do not feed your cat raw meat, then your cat probably does not have an intestinal parasites problem.
+Intestinal parasites, respiratory virus and ear mites are the most common problems veterinarians like myself see in kittens.
+Although pets of any age can carry intestinal parasites, they are primarily a health issue in young cats or cats living in substandard, crowded conditions or cats with other concurrent health issues.
+If your cat was examined by a veterinarian and wormed as a kitten, if your cat has been with you for over a year, if no other cats have entered your family during that time, if your cat does not go outside unattended, if your cat is free of fleas, if you do not feed your cat raw meat, then your cat probably does not have an intestinal parasite problem.
 Many of the monthly flea/tick and heartworm preventatives for cats are formulated to kill intestinal parasites as well.
 They are very effective in doing so.
 Cats and their parasites have had millions of years to evolve together.
 During that time, they have begrudgingly learned to tolerate each other most of the time.
 There are a large number of these worms and assorted freeloaders.
 I list them below roughly in the order with which I encounter them in my practice.

 How Will I Know If My Cat Has Worms?

-When intestinal parasites are present they often reside silently and you will not know that they are there by looking at your cat or dealing with its litter box.
+When intestinal parasites are present, they often reside silently, and you will not know that they are there by looking at your cat or dealing with its litter box.
 The more common intestinal parasites have adapted so well to their host (your cat), that they usually live in balance and cause no observable health issues.
 That can always change when your cat is stressed and its immune system can no longer keep parasite numbers under control.
 It is only when the parasites become too numerous for one reason or another that your pet’s health might be affected.
-Because of their stealthy nature your best approach is to try to keep your pets completely free of them before the balance becomes disturbed.
+Because of their stealthy nature, your best approach is to try to keep your pets completely free of them before the balance becomes disturbed.

 The most common early signs of intestinal parasites in kittens are poor growth (stunting), a dull hair coat, scrawniness (thin/bony), a lack of playful energy and loose stool or diarrhea.
 Many of these kittens have thin bodies but potbellied tummies.
-Depending on the parasite(s) they carry some are anemic.
+Depending on the parasite(s) they carry, some are anemic.
 Kittens with a large parasite burden invariably grew up in poor unsanitary conditions.
 They are often the offspring of feral or semi-feral cats who are themselves stressed and nutritionally deprived.
 Pregnancy at too young an age and too often favor vulnerable kittens.

 It is exceedingly rare for me to find intestinal parasites in indoor cats living in a one or two-cat home.
 Cats are by nature very clean animals and parasites rely on poor sanitation to jump from animal to animal.
-However, when cats are forced into conditions that favor parasites, the most common signs of there presence in older pets are lack luster, brittle hair coats, boniness, listlessness and diarrhea.
+However, when cats are forced into conditions that favor parasites, the most common signs of their presence in older pets are lack luster, brittle hair coats, boniness, listlessness, and diarrhea.
 Some of these older pets might become picky eaters.
 In a few the opposite occurs.
 But many show no change at all in their eating habits.
 In adult cats with an intestinal parasite problem, multiple unrelated health issues are common.
 It requires a health immune system and body to keep parasite numbers under control.